-- You have the right to obtain information concerning the relationship of the hospital to other health care facilities and/or physicians as they relate to your
+- You have the right to obtain information concerning the relationship of the Hospital to other health care facilities as they relate to your

-- You have the right to submit a complaint to the hospital regarding your care or regarding any belief you have that you are being discharged too soon.
-Your care will not be affected by submitting a complaint.
+- You have the right to submit a complaint to the Hospital regarding your care or regarding any belief you have that you are being discharged too Your care will not be affected by submitting a complaint.
 The steps for doing so are at the end of this statement.

-Your contribution to your health care is vital and you can be involved in the health care process by fulfilling certain responsibilities.
+Your Responsibilities As A Patient Your contribution to your health care is vital, and you can be involved in the health care process by fulfilling certain responsibilities.
 As a patient, it is your responsibility to:

-- Provide correct and complete information about your medical condition and any past or current medical treatment.
+- Provide correct, complete information about your medical condition and any past or current medical treatment.

 - Follow the treatment plan recommended by your physician and other health care professionals.
 If you choose not to follow your treatment plan, you are responsible.